casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ## Prerequisites {#prerequisites}
 - The [ContractPackageHash](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractPackageHash.html) referencing the [ContractPackage](https://docs.rs/casper-types/latest/casper_types/struct.ContractPackage.html) where an unlocked contract is stored in global state
-- You should be familiar with [writing smart contracts](/writing-contracts), [on-chain contracts](/dapp-dev-guide/building-dapps/sending-deploys/), and [calling contracts](/dapp-dev-guide/writing-contracts/calling-contracts) on the Casper Network
+- You should be familiar with [writing smart contracts](/writing-contracts), [on-chain contracts](/dapp-dev-guide/building-dapps/sending-deploys/), and [calling contracts](/dapp-dev-guide/writing-contracts/calling-contracts) on a Casper network

 ## Contract Versioning Flow {#contract-versioning-flow}